-DBT skills groups are psychoeducational in nature and are more like a class than a traditional psychotherapeutic group.
+DBT groups are psychoeducational in nature and are more like a class than a traditional psychotherapeutic group.
 The curriculum is 6 months long and includes four primary modules; Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.
-Clients cannot opt to solely attend group since the research demonstrates that DBT is most effective when there is both individual DBT sessions and DBT skills group.
+Clients cannot opt to solely attend DBT groups since the research demonstrates that DBT is most effective when there is both individual DBT sessions and DBT groups.

 Tuesdays 5-6:30 Adolescent Group